AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Azure_IoT_Hub/Device_operations/Synchronize_devices_with_Azure_IoT_Hub.md

 Click on the three dots and select the option **Connect to Azure**.

-Select the minimal or the rich LwM2M schema (unless you created a custom LwM2M template)
+Select the minimal or the rich LwM2M schema (unless you created a custom LwM2M template).

 ![Azure Connect](images/azure-connect.png "Importing devices")